cybertoothca/ember-cli-textarea-autosize/README.md

 node repository.
 1. From the _other_ Ember project that you wish to test this addon in, execute the following command:
-`npm link ember-cli-font-awesome-sass`.
+`npm link ember-cli-textarea-autosize`.
 1. Now in that same _other_ Ember project, you should go into the `package.json` and add the ember addon with the version _*_.
-It will look something like this: `"ember-cli-font-awesome-sass": "*"`.
+It will look something like this: `"ember-cli-textarea-autosize": "*"`.
 Now when/if you execute `npm install` on this _other_ project it will know to look for the linked addon rather than fetch it from the central repository.